yogurts-sy/BRT/README.md

 ### Option 2.
 Train BRT from Zero (need to pretrain BDN)

-Please refer to [BIBR](https://github.com/yogurts-sy/BIBR) to pretrain BDN and place its weight in the BDN folder corresponding to the `exp` dataset.
+Please refer to [BIBR](https://github.com/yogurts-sy/BIBR) to pretrain BDN weights and place its weights in the `BDN` folder corresponding to the `exp` dataset.
 The training of BDN utilizes boundary blocks cropped from semi-supervised datasets with ratios of 5%, 10%, 20%, and 40%.

 Replace the dataset path and ratio in the code and run the script below.
 ```